marghoobsuleman/ms-Dropdown/README.md

 * slideUp is set by the option.animSpeed instead of fast

 * Css changes:
-*     Updated the background image to a more elegent grey
+* -Updated the background image to a more elegent grey
-*     If the first child is disabled - makes hides it
+* -If the first child is disabled - makes hides it

 LICENSING: